Cnidaria: Nervous system and senses

 Cnidarians are generally thought to have no brains or even central nervous systems.
 However, they do have integrative areas of neural tissue that could be considered some form of centralization.
 Most of their bodies are innervated by decentralized nerve nets that control their swimming musculature and connect with sensory structures, though each clade has slightly different structures.
-These sensory structures, usually called rhopalia, can generate signals in response to various types of stimuli such as light, pressure, and much more.
+These sensory structures, usually called rhopalia, can generate signals in response to various types of stimuli such as light, pressure, chemical changes, and much more.
 Medusa usually have several of them around the margin of the bell that work together to control the motor nerve net, that directly innervates the swimming muscles.
-Most Cnidarians also have a parallel system.
+Most cnidarians also have a parallel system.
 In scyphozoans, this takes the form of a diffuse nerve net, which has modulatory effects on the nervous system.
 As well as forming the "signal cables" between sensory neurons and motoneurons, intermediate neurons in the nerve net can also form ganglia that act as local coordination centers.
 Communication between nerve cells can occur by chemical synapses or gap junctions in hydrozoans, though gap junctions are not present in all groups.
-Cnidarians have many of the same neurotransmitters as many animals, including chemicals such as glutamate, GABA, and acetylcholine.
+Cnidarians have many of the same neurotransmitters as bilaterians, including chemicals such as glutamate, GABA, and glycine.
+Serotonin, dopamine, noradrenaline, octopamine, histamine, and acetylcholine, on the other hand, are absent.

 This structure ensures that the musculature is excited rapidly and simultaneously, and can be directly stimulated from any point on the body, and it also is better able to recover after injury.

 Medusae and complex swimming colonies such as siphonophores and chondrophores sense tilt and acceleration by means of statocysts, chambers lined with hairs which detect the movements of internal mineral grains called statoliths.
 If the body tilts in the wrong direction, the animal rights itself by increasing the strength of the swimming movements on the side that is too low.
 Most species have ocelli ("simple eyes"), which can detect sources of light.
 However, the agile box jellyfish are unique among Medusae because they possess four kinds of true eyes that have retinas, corneas and lenses.
 Although the eyes probably do not form images, Cubozoa can clearly distinguish the direction from which light is coming as well as negotiate around solid-colored objects.